 - Effective to treat a wide range of mental disorders

 - It addresses the problem at its core instead of masking it

 - It does require consistency, patience, commitment, and efforts.

 If you are currently suffering from debilitating anxiety or other mental disorders and most of the medication treatments have failed you, I would highly recommend you consider CBT.
 Unlike those prescription medications, there is absolutely no need to worry about side effects with CBT, and if you are consistent with the treatment, the effect is often long term and you might actually become symptom free.
 The only thing that I want to remind everyone is that CBT is much like mastering a new skill.
 It will require consistency, patience, and commitment.
-It is not something you do once or twice, and your symptoms goes away although you can experience a relief right away when you practice it.
+It is not something you do once or twice, and your symptoms go away although you can experience relief right away when you practice it.
 The key is to continue and be consistent so that relief is sustained and will be long-lived.
 If you have tried CBT before and have experienced some relief from it, I would like to encourage you to share your experience in the comment section below 🙂